craue/CraueFormFlowBundle/README.md

 By default, if `getName()` of the flow returns `createVehicle`, such a group is named `flow_createVehicle_step1` for the first step.

+NOTE: If validation group is not set correctly, the accrording constraint won`t be assigned to form field.

 ## Passing step-based options to the form type

 If your form type needs options to build the form (e.g. conditional fields) you can override method `getFormOptions`